PubSub+ Cache Components

 Cache requests made using the JCSMP, Java RTO, C, and .NET APIs can either be synchronous or asynchronous.
 If the request is synchronous, then the API call blocks until the response is received (or a time-out occurs).

-Cache requests made using JavaScript only allows asynchronous cache requests.
+Cache requests made using JavaScript allow only asynchronous cache requests.

 If a cache request is made to a Distributed Cache or a Cache Cluster, the request is delivered to one of the PubSub+ Cache Instances in a Cache Cluster that are configured to listen for the same topics, and that single PubSub+ Cache Instance responds to the cache request.